5 Resume Tips for Tech Salespeople

 Wearing a suit to a baseball game certainly stands out, but not in a good way.

-The relationship starts out on the wrong foot when you list “–Present” and you’re no longer working for your former employer.
+The relationship starts wrong when you list “–Present” and you no longer work for your former employer.

 4. Are you using too many bullets, pages, or wordy sentences?